 At least three precipitation gauges have historically been located in the SMVMA, at Guadalupe, Santa Maria (currently at the Airport and previously downtown), and Garey (see Appendix A, Figure 3).
 Additional gauges include two operated by the Santa Barbara County Public Works Department at Sisquoc Ranch and Orcutt.
-The average annual rainfall measured at the Santa Maria Airport gauge, the most centrally located of the three gauges, is 12.62 inches.
+The average annual rainfall measured at the Santa Maria Airport gauge, the most centrally located of the three gauges, is 12.64 inches.
 Historically, the majority of rainfall occurs during the months of November through April.
-In calendar year 2016, the total rainfall was just below average at 11.9 inches, with the greatest monthly amounts in January, March, and December, as shown in Table 2.4-1.
+In calendar year 2017, the total rainfall was just above average at 14.2 inches, with the greatest monthly amounts in January and February, as shown in Table 2.4-1.

 Long-term rainfall characteristics for the SMVMA are reflected by the cumulative departure curve and running average plot of historical annual precipitation (Figures 2.4-1a and 2.4-1b, respectively), which indicates that the SMVMA has generally experienced periods of wetter than normal conditions alternating with periods of drier than normal to drought conditions.
 Wet conditions prevailed from the 1930's through 1944, followed by drier conditions from 1945 through the late 1960's.
-Subsequently, there have been shorter periods of alternating wet and dry conditions, including the most recent cycle of a wet period in the early-1990's to 1998, followed by the current overall dry period from 2002 through 2016.
+Subsequently, there have been shorter periods of alternating wet and dry conditions, including the most recent cycle of a wet period in the early-1990's to 1998, followed by the overall dry period from 2002 through 2016.
 Conditions have shown short-term variation with rainfall totals above the long-term average in 2010 and 2011 but well below the average since 2012.
-This pattern of fluctuations in climatic conditions closely corresponds to the long-term fluctuations in groundwater levels described in Section 2.1.2 above, including the substantial decline observed between 1945 and the late 1960's and the subsequent repeating cycle of decline and recovery between historical-low and historical-high groundwater levels.
+This pattern of fluctuations in climatic conditions closely corresponds to the longterm fluctuations in groundwater levels described in Section 2.1.2 above, including the substantial decline observed between 1945 and the late 1960's and the subsequent repeating cycle of decline and recovery between historical-low and historical-high groundwater levels.
 Most recently, groundwater levels rose substantially in much of the SMVMA through 2011 in response to large amounts of rainfall in late 2010 and early 2011 (and the associated recharge from prolonged Twitchell Reservoir releases and high Sisquoc River discharge).
-However, the overall decline in groundwater levels observed since 2002 and particularly since 2012 is primarily attributed to the continued below average rainfall, Twitchell releases, and Sisquoc River discharge.
+However, the overall decline in groundwater levels observed since 2002 and particularly since 2012 was primarily attributed to the continued below average rainfall, Twitchell releases, and Sisquoc River discharge through 2016.
+The rainfall in 2017 was slightly above average, and the corresponding higher Sisquoc River streamflows and Twitchell releases contributed to substantial recovery of groundwater levels in 2017.